mattbellis/motion_monitoring/NOTEBOOK_RUNNING_Summer_2018.md

 ***Tasks for Friday: Talk with Bellis about graphs generated, finish up remaining tasks on sheet (in lab), come up with new game plan for Week 3.***

+**Friday, June 1st**

+Looked at the graphs with Bellis and retook some of data to see where the accelerometer was picking up on my footsteps.

+***Tasks for Monday: Regroup with Bellis to figure out a game plan.
+Half way done!!***

 # Week 1 (5/21/2018-5/25/2018)

 **Monday, May 21st**